Kim Kardashian Shares Rare Photos Of Her Meeting With President Obama

 The day of President Trump’s inauguration, Kim Kardashian took to her website to share rare photos of her and Kanye taking daughter North West to meet with former President Obama.

-Kim posted the flashback photos to both her website and Instagram on Friday as the nation tuned in to watch Tump become the 45th president of the United States.
+Kim posted the flashback photos to both her website and Instagram on Friday as the nation tuned in to watch Trump become the 45th president of the United States.
 Kardashian had one message to send to Obama as she shared the sweet memories:

 “Thank you for leading our country.
 You will be missed.”